azelenov/zen-hw/README.md

 This is an example of BDD tests for Zendesk tickets API
 ==============================

-##Configuration
+## Configuration
 For running tests please create admin.properties file in /src/test/resources/user/

 Example can be found in example.properties.

-Run script/smoke.sh to verify that configuration is correct
+Run script/smoke.sh to verify that configuration is correct.

-##Framework used:
+## Framework used:
  *  *Cucumber* for behavior-driven tests https://cukes.info/step-definitions.html